Ahmet Kurt Pasha

 Ahmet Kurt Pasha was an Albanian pasha and the founder and the first ruler of the Pashalik of Berat, a semi-autonomous area within the Ottoman Empire.
 He possibly descends from the Muzaka family, which in the late Middle Ages had founded the Lordship of Berat.

+Creation of the Pashalik

+During the era of the Pashalik, he built the popular Gorica Bridge in the town of Berat in 1777.